-Headers · Cloudflare Workers docs
+Headers

 example.com

-The intended purpose of this header is to provide a means for recipients (e.g., origins, load balancers, other Workers) to recognize, filter, and route traffic generated by Workers on specific zones.
+The intended purpose of this header is to provide a means for recipients (for example, origins, load balancers, other Workers) to recognize, filter, and route traffic generated by Workers on specific zones.

-CF-EW-Via: Used for loop detection, similar to the
+Used for loop detection, similar to the